Empress Sunjeonghyo: Marriage and life in the palace

 To how Lady Yun was chosen to be the next wife of crown prince was from the help of Imperial Consort Sunheon.

 Prior to the marriage, the Imo Incident of 1882 had forced Empress Myeongseong to flee from the palace, which brought Eom to demonstrate extreme loyalty to Gojong.
 The imperial consort, known at the time was Court Lady Eom, and the king became close during that time until Queen Min returned to the palace.

 In 1885, the Queen consort expelled Eom from the palace when she discovered Eom wearing Gojong's clothing (seung-eun) at the age of 32.
 Her expulsion stripped her of her position and title, but a high-ranking official, Yun Yong-seon, Lady Yun's grandfather, purportedly interceded on her behalf with Gojong, and she was forgiven.
 Eom never forgot the grace of Yun Yong-seon.

 Because the seat was vacant, Imperial Consort Sunheon recommended the adoptive great-granddaughter of Yun after Crown Prince Yi Cheok's first wife, Crown Princess Consort Min, died on 5 November 1904.

-Yun Jeung-sun married the 32-year-old Crown Prince Cheok on 24 January 1907 at the age of 13.
+Yun Jeung-sun married the 32-year-old Crown Prince on 24 January 1907 at the age of 13.
 When she became Crown Princess Consort, her mother was given the royal title of "Internal Princess Consort Gyeongheung of the Gigye Yun clan" while her father was given the royal title of "Internal Prince Haepung Yun Taek-yeong".

 On 20 July 1907, she became Empress Consort of Korea when her husband ascended the throne after the forced abdication of his father, Gojong of Korea.
 The Empress was demoted by the Japanese government by the Japan-Korea Annexation Treaty of 1910 and thereafter officially known as Her Majesty, Queen Yi of Korea (this title, however, was ignored in Korea).

 Because of her demotion, she was known by her given alternative royal title as Queen Yun and lived at Daejojeon Hall.
 But when she was given the royal title of Queen Yi of Changdeok Palace, she eventually moved into the palace's Nakseon Hall when her husband's health worsened.

 Empress Sunjeonghyo became a widow on 24 April 1926, when Emperor Yunghui died without issue at the palace Changdeokgung in Seoul.
 Emperor Yunghui had been rendered infertile (and was also said to be mentally disabled) by poisoning in the 1898 Coffee Poisoning Plot.

 In 1939, the Queen's family clan was pressured to change their family name to a Japanese surname.
 At the time, Sōshi-kaimei was a policy of pressuring Koreans under Japanese rule to adopt Japanese names.
 But her uncle, Yun Deok-yeong, opposed such a thing to happen and maintained their Korean surname.